brucemack/tt07-sb-mixer/docs/math.md

 signal (depending on configuration) to appear at the output _in addition to_ the desired ($\ \omega_R + \omega_L$) and ($\ \omega_R - \omega_L$) signals.
 Often
 times this undesired mixer output is referred to as "leakage."

+In the common situation where the mixer is being used in the final down-conversion stage of a receiver (i.e.
+RF and LO are close together and the IF is the base band signal), the difference product from the mixer is low-pass filtered so the presence of energy at the RF, LO, and RF+LO frequencies is not a problem - it's all being filtered away anyhow.
+But in intermediate conversions stages the extra mixer outputs may create a problem.

 In the case of the single-balanced mixer, I don't think it's accurate to call this undesired output "leakage" because _the circuit was never designed to suppress the extra output in the first place._ But we'll stick with this